Ballycotton Lifeboat Station

+Ballycotton Lifeboat Station can be found on The Pier, at the head of the harbour in Ballycotton, a fishing village approximately 40 km east of Cork, sitting on a headland overlooking Ballycotton Bay in County Cork, on the south coast of Ireland.

-Ballycotton Lifeboat Station is the base for Royal National Lifeboat Institution (RNLI) lifeboat at Ballycotton in County Cork, Ireland.
-It opened in 1858 and continues to operate today.
-Its most notable rescue was the crew of the Daunt Rock lightship in 1936 which kept the crew at sea for the best part of three days.
+A lifeboat station was established at Ballycotton by the Royal National Lifeboat Institution (RNLI) in 1858.
+Their most notable rescue was the crew of the Daunt Rock lightship in 1936, which kept the lifeboat at sea for the best part of three days.

+The station currently operates a All-weather lifeboat, 14-25 Austin Lidbury (ON 1233), on station since 1998.
+The boat is scheduled for replacement in 2026.

 History

-The Royal National Lifeboat Institution (RNLI) was established in 1824.
-By 1854 there were only 4 lifeboats on the whole coast of Ireland although the RNLI had made a number of medals and monetary to people who had saved people from shipwrecks.
-For rescues in Ballycotton Bay, Dennis Cronen received a silver medal for saving one person from the Brittania on 21 December 1825 while coastguard lieutenant Lloyd received a gold medal and John Hennessy a silver medal for leading the rescue of 10 people from the Spanish ship Capricho on 25 January 1829.
+The Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS) was established in 1824.
+By 1854, the year the RNIPLS became the RNLI, there were only four lifeboats on the whole coast of Ireland, although a number of medals and monetary rewards had been awarded to people who had saved life from shipwrecks.
+For rescues in Ballycotton Bay, local man Dennis Cronen received a silver medal, for saving one person from the Brittania on 21 December 1825, while coastguards Lieutenant Samuel Lloyd and John Hennessy respectively received a gold medal and a silver medal, for the rescue of 10 people from the Spanish ship Capricho on 25 January 1829.

-A snowstorm on 16 February 1855 resulted in a barque running aground.
-A local ship's pilot tried to muster a boat and crew to rescue the people from the ship but by the time they were ready the tide had gone out and the ship's crew were able to walk ashore.
-It was around this time that the RNLI began to make a significant expansion in Ireland.
-It had a small, six-oared lifeboat built for Ballycotton in 1857, although it was 1858 before the boathouse was ready to be occupied.
-The boat proved too small so was replaced by a larger 10-oared boat in 1866 which required the boathouse to be enlarged.
+When the barque Choice of North Shields was driven ashore in a snowstorm on 16 February 1855, a local ship's pilot tried to muster a boat and crew to rescue the people from the ship, but by the time they were ready, the tide had gone out and the ship's crew were able to walk ashore.

-A new boathouse was built in 1873 and the old one sold.
-This too was modified, as was the slipway when a larger lifeboat was delivered in 1891.
-Modern lifeboats are kept afloat, so a new building with crew facilities was opened in 2002.
+At a meeting of the RNLI committee of management, on 1 January 1857, a sum of £4 was rewarded to four men, who had rescued the crew of six from the schooner Ellen, of Cardigan, which had wrecked in Ballycotton Bay.
+It was decided to place a lifeboat at Ballycotton at the earliest opportunity.